jupiter-jazz/atomkraft-nuke/README.md

 Ping Jupiter
 ------------

-Thre are three ways to conatct us:
+There are three ways to contact us:

 * info@jupiter-jazz.com (for generic inquiries)
 * sales@jupiter-jazz.com (to sponsor our lifestyle)